Sulbae/OlahGizi-Project/Nutrition Prediction Model/Readme.md

   </div>
 </div>

-The logarithmic transformation helps stabilize variance and reduce the effect of outliers by compressing the range of the data.

 Second, normalize the data using `RobustScaler()` to transform the distribution to be as close to normal as possible.
+Data normalization helps in adjusting the feature scales, which is crucial for neural networks as they are sensitive to the scale of input features.
+It will change the data to be normally distributed or close to it.
 <div style="display: flex; justify-content: space-between;">
   <div style="flex: 1; margin-right: 10px;">
     <img src="https://raw.githubusercontent.com/Sulbae/OlahGizi-Project/refs/heads/main/Nutrition%20Prediction%20Model/Chart/Normalized%20Caloric%20Value.png">